KleinerKobold/3dprint_anycubic_mega/index.md

 ### Heat Tower
 You need a heat tower to find the best temperature for your printings.
 It's quite easy to build a heat tower with [Heat Tower on Thingiverse](https://www.thingiverse.com/thing:2729076).
-Cura has a Plugin in Extensions -> Post Processing -> Modify Gcode
+Cura has a Plugin in
+` Extensions -> Post Processing -> Modify Gcode `
+There you have to add a script and use the ChangeAtZ Script.

 #### Links